cosmos/cosmos-sdk/x/staking/README.md

 `LastValidatorsPower` is a special index that provides a historical list of the last-block's bonded validators.
 This index remains constant during a block but is updated during the validator set update process which takes place in [`EndBlock`](#end-block).

+`ValidatorBondShares` is the number of shares self bonded from the validator.

+`LiquidShares` is the number of shares either tokenized or owned by a liquid staking provider.

 Each validator's state is stored in a `Validator` struct: